Controllable Video Generation: A Survey: Controllable Video Generation Models with Various Conditions

 Sound-guided video generation involves creating videos where visual elements are synchronized with general sound inputs like music, speech, or ambient noises.
 This method leverages temporal and emotional properties of the sound to guide the visual content, creating videos that reflect not just the overall semantics of the audio but also its dynamic features.
 In this approach, sound serves as a critical modality for determining the motion, scene structure, and pace of the generated video.

 In sound-guided video generation, sound inputs range from specific sounds like animal calls and music to general audio cues.
 Various audio feature extraction methods, such as Mel frequency cepstral coefficients (MFCCs), Mel spectrograms, BEATs, and CLAP, are used to capture texture, pitch, rhythm, and emotional tones.
-For instance, AV-Link~\cite{avlink} and ASVA~\cite{Zhang2024AudioSynchronizedVA} synchronize visuals with audio by extracting rhythmic, spectral, and emotional properties using BEATs, CLAP, and MFCCs or Mel-Spectrograms.
-TA2V~\cite{zhao2024ta2v} further integrates text, using BEATs to guide video generation, showcasing how audio dynamics shape visual output.
+For instance, AV-Link~\citep{avlink} and ASVA~\citep{Zhang2024AudioSynchronizedVA} synchronize visuals with audio by extracting rhythmic, spectral, and emotional properties using BEATs, CLAP, and MFCCs or Mel-Spectrograms.
+TA2V~\citep{zhao2024ta2v} further integrates text, using BEATs to guide video generation, showcasing how audio dynamics shape visual output.

-Early sound-guided video generation methods, such as TräumerAI~\cite{jeong2021traumeraidreamingmusicstylegan}, Sound2Video~\cite{lee2022soundguidedsemanticvideogeneration}, and Sound2Sight~\cite{cherian2020sound2sightgeneratingvisualdynamics}, rely on GANs to generate videos from audio, but struggle with audio-video synchronization and fine control over motion.
-Later, CCVS~\cite{moing2021ccvscontextawarecontrollablevideo} improves temporal consistency by integrating optical flow and contextual information, though it still requires additional control signals.
-Recent advancements in sound-guided video generation, such as AV-Link~\cite{avlink} and ASVA~\cite{Zhang2024AudioSynchronizedVA}, have shifted toward diffusion models for more accurate synchronization, using temporally-aligned activations and audio features to ensure better alignment.
-TA2V~\cite{zhao2024ta2v} further enhances this by incorporating both text and audio inputs, conditioning video motion and emotion.
-MotionCraft~\cite{bian2025motioncraft} introduces a dual-branch architecture for rhythmic and semantic alignment, while DAA2V~\cite{yariv2024diverse} refines the process with text-to-video models for improved temporal and semantic alignment.
-MagicInfinite~\cite{yi2025magicinfinitegeneratinginfinitetalking} further advances these methods by offering precise audio-lip synchronization and fine-grained control over facial animations using a two-stage learning approach.
+Recent advancements in sound-guided video generation, such as AV-Link~\citep{avlink} and ASVA~\citep{Zhang2024AudioSynchronizedVA}, have shifted toward diffusion models for more accurate synchronization, using temporally-aligned activations and audio features to ensure better alignment.
+TA2V~\citep{zhao2024ta2v} further enhances this by incorporating both text and audio inputs, conditioning video motion and emotion.
+MotionCraft~\citep{bian2025motioncraft} introduces a dual-branch architecture for rhythmic and semantic alignment, while DAA2V~\citep{yariv2024diverse} refines the process with text-to-video models for improved temporal and semantic alignment.

 Challenges in sound-guided video generation include maintaining synchronization between audio and video, especially with diverse sound types.
-Solutions like AV-Link\cite{avlink} and ASVA\cite{Zhang2024AudioSynchronizedVA} use temporal attention mechanisms to address this.
-TA2V\cite{zhao2024ta2v} tackles the complexity of coordinating both text and audio, while DAA2V\cite{yariv2024diverse} provides insights on maintaining synchronization across different audio types.
+Solutions like AV-Link\citep{avlink} and ASVA\citep{Zhang2024AudioSynchronizedVA} use temporal attention mechanisms to address this.
+TA2V\citep{zhao2024ta2v} tackles the complexity of coordinating both text and audio, while DAA2V\citep{yariv2024diverse} provides insights on maintaining synchronization across different audio types.